pranav-ap/blog/content/posts/agents-and-environments.md

 If the agent knows the rules or laws of physics of the environment, ie. knows outcome of all actions, then it is a **known environment**, otherwise it is an **unknown environment**.
 Obviously, if the environment is unknown, then the agent has to learn how it works to make good decisions.

 It is quite possible for an agent to be in a known and yet partially observable environment.
 Card games are an example of this.
-Her e, we know the rules of the game but we cannot see what cards the opponent has.
-Conversely, an unknown environment can be fully observable, as in a new video game.
-Here I can see the whole screen but have no idea what the controller's buttons do until I try them.
+Here, we know the rules of the game but we cannot see what cards the opponent has.
+Conversely, an unknown environment can be fully observable, like a new video game.
+Here we can see the whole screen but we don't know what the buttons do until we try them.

 # References